 (b) a person appointed by the Registrar to decide on a party’s application for remission or deferral of court fees shall decide without any hearing whether to grant that party’s application;

-(d) the Registrar’s decision on review shall be final and not subject to further administrative review.
+(d) the Registrar’s decision on review shall be final and not subject to further administrative review; and

 Pre-claim applications [r.64(3)]

-4.56.
-An applicant who wishes to apply to the Court for an urgent interim remedy prior to a claim being filed must file an application notice in accordance with Form CFI 12A, supported by witness statement evidence in accordance with Form CFI 15.
+4.58.
+An applicant who wishes to apply to the Court for an urgent interim remedy prior to a claim being filed must file an application notice in accordance with Form CFI 12A

 (a) the order or orders that the applicant seeks from the Court;